I hear you’re buying your first home – how exciting – congratulations!

 Our mortgage protection comparison table makes it easy to compare the various policies on offer at a glance:

 And here’s an in-depth look at how to compare mortgage protection in Ireland

-Generally, the bank will require your policy a couple of weeks before you’re due to close/get the keys to your house so they have time to review the documentation and assign it.
+Generally, the bank will require your policy a couple of weeks before you’re due to draw down your mortgage, so they have time to review the documentation and assign it.

 I kinda went off on one there, sorry…back to the question, when should you apply?

-Look, I was once a first-time buyer so I know how stressful closing on a house can be – so many questions, so many wrong answers.
+I know how stressful buying a house can be – so many questions and so many wrong answers.

 Till then…good luck with the house hunt!

-By the way, if you’re confused about the types of cover you should be looking at, please complete this questionnaire and I’ll be back over email with a no-obligation recommendation.
+By the way, if you’d like me to take a look at your current situation and advise what types of cover you should consider, please complete this questionnaire, and I’ll be back over email with a no-obligation recommendation.